 Pro-Vice-Chancellors with portfolio

-As Pro-Vice-Chancellor (Development and External Affairs) he is responsible for public affairs, development and alumni relations, and international strategy.
+As Pro-Vice-Chancellor (Development and External Affairs) he will be responsible for public affairs, development and alumni relations, and international strategy.

 Education: Professor Martin Williams